 Pan Seared Scallops with Brown Butter Beer Sauce is easy to cook but also the perfect special occasion dinner.
 This special scallop recipe is sure to impress.
 If you are wondering what to serve with these scallops, I have that covered here too!

 Scallops are high up there on my list of favorite things to eat and cook.
-So when I won a gift card to Fulton Fish market I knew what I would be getting.
+If you want to know what scallops they taste like, you can get more details in this post that I wrote.
 This brown butter scallop recipe is a special dinner but very easy to make and cooks in no time.